skywall/nd013-c1-vision-starter/README.md

 Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.

 ### Download and process the data

-**Note:** ”If you are using the classroom workspace, we have already completed the steps in the section for you.
-You can find the downloaded and processed files within the `/home/workspace/data/preprocessed_data/` directory.
-Check this out then proceed to the **Exploratory Data Analysis** part.

 The first goal of this project is to download the data from the Waymo's Google Cloud bucket to your local machine.
 For this project, we only need a subset of the data provided (for example, we do not need to use the Lidar data).
 Therefore, we are going to download and trim immediately each file.
 In `download_process.py`, you can view the `create_tf_example` function, which will perform this processing.
 This function takes the components of a Waymo Tf record and saves them in the Tf Object Detection api format.
 An example of such function is described [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records).
 We are already providing the `label_map.pbtxt` file.